Search our range of undergraduate, postgraduate and professional courses.

 Our main city campus is in Stoke-on-Trent.
 We also have our Centre of Excellence in Healthcare Education, located in Stafford.

 The people who govern and manage the University.

-If you or someone you live with has symptoms of COVID-19, tests positive for COVID-19 or, if you have been contacted by NHS Track and Trace and need to self-isolate, here you can access support and guidance on the steps you need to follow to help the University maintain a covid-secure environment.
+If you or someone you live with has symptoms of COVID-19, or test positive for COVID-19 or, if you have been contacted by NHS Track and Trace and need to self-isolate, here you can access support and guidance on the steps you need to follow to help the University maintain a COVID-secure environment.

 This includes anyone who:

 Detailed self-isolation guidance can also be found on the NHS website.